About the Organization

 Through his ImbaCactus company, Anthony has supported the development of websites and digital content of hundreds of international businesses across diverse sectors.
 Anthony is also a founder of two wellness-oriented entrepreneurships, the Yoga Mala studio and the Modern Yogi online magazine, that promote spiritual and physical wellbeing, integrity, and resilience among communities in Greece.
 His ancestry spans from Cyprus to the Greek islands, Kea, Crete, and Evia where he currently lives.

-Shannon is a dedicated animist and ritualist whose work is at the intersection of dream midwifery, psychomping, and ancestral reverence.
-She is a certified practitioner and senior teacher with Ancestral Medicine and serves as a specialist and mage for the practitioner network, course support, and program development.
+Shannon is a dedicated animist and ritualist whose work is at the intersection of dream midwifery, psychopomping, ancestral reverence and oracular mediumship.
+She is a certified practitioner and senior teacher with Ancestral Medicine and serves as a specialist and mage for the network as a ritualist, practitioner director, and also in program development and course support.
 She comes with 30 years of experience in strategic planning, leadership, program development, and coordination in the non-profit sector and holds a Master’s degree in Professional Leadership and Counseling.

 She is a student and devotee of Yoruba culture as an initiate of Ọbàtálá, and Ọ̀ṣun, in the lineage of Olúwo Fálolú Adésànyà Awoyadé from Òdè Rẹ́mọ, and a devotee of Nepali shamanism.
 Her people of blood and bone hail from the British Isles, France, West Africa, and Cherokee and Kaskaskia/Illini nations.
 She dreams and practices joy daily in Athens, Georgia, USA, historic lands of the Creek Muskogee peoples, along with her son, four-legged fur babies, oak, pecan, magnolia, and the North Oconee Watershed.
 You can also find her at redearthhealing.org.